zakodium-oss/react-plot-docs/docs/000_intro.md

 <DrainVoltage />

-Interactivity with the plot is achieved Using `hooks`.
+Interactivity with the plot is achieved using `hooks`.
 In the following example it is possible to draw a rectangle to zoom and click twice to reset the original zoom.

 <ZoomableInfrared noCodesandbox/>